-College community members are strongly encouraged to report all criminal incidents, suspicious activities and emergency situations immediately to their local police department and the Dean of Students.
+College community members are strongly encouraged to report all criminal incidents, suspicious activities, and emergency situations immediately to their local police department and the Student Services Executive Dean.

-In case of a life-threatening emergency, make the following calls:
+In case of a life-threatening emergency, make the following calls: 1.
+Call 911